BangyaoZhao/linear.regression/README.md

 # linear.regression

-`linear_regression` is an adapted version of `stats::lm` function.
+`linear.regression` is an adapted version of `stats::lm` function.
 It is designed to be widely useful, user friendly, and reliable.
 It has been fully and seriously tested to ensure stability.
-In the era of big data, `linear_regression` is the powerful tool to creat possibilities.
+In the era of big data, `linear.regression` is the powerful tool to creat possibilities.

 ## installation

-Install `linear_regression` package from github:
+Install `linear.regression` package from github:
 ```
-devtools::install_github("BangyaoZhao/linear_regression")
+devtools::install_github("BangyaoZhao/linear.regression")
 ```

 Load package by:
 ```
-library(linear_regression)
+library(linear.regression)
 ```

 ## usage

 `linear_regression` is the only function the package provides, but it is widely useful.

-`linear_regression` allows users to:
+`linear.regression` allows users to:

 1. Fit linear regression model with or without intercept and obtain the estimated coeficients.
 2. Obtain estimated y's.